-Our event has become a beacon of unity, attracting both neighbors and friends to immerse themselves in the festivities year after year.
-The talents of Dennis C, who not only graced us with his performance but also unearthed the remarkable talents of our youth, who took the stage with their own mesmerizing acts.
+Our event has become a beacon of unity, attracting neighbours and friends to immerse themselves in the festivities.
+The talents of Dennis C, who not only graced us with his performance but also unearthed the remarkable talents of our youth, who took the stage with their mesmerizing acts.
 The festivity-packed schedule included a parade, a day of sun-soaked fun at the beach complete with sandcastle sculpting, a spirited neighbourhood hike, a talent show, an open mic night to showcase diverse artistic expressions.
 Games, coveted prizes, vibrant stickers, gleaming trophies, and a delightful spread of delectable food was offered.